andrewmarconi/emobench/README.md

 - **[Model Configuration Guide](docs/MODEL_CONFIGURATION.md)** - Complete guide to all 18 models and configurations

 ### User Interfaces
-- **[Gradio Web UI](gradio_app.py)** - Interactive web interface for all EmoBench operations including dashboard
+- **[Gradio Web UI](gradio_app.py)** - Interactive web interface with modular tabs for training, benchmarking, analysis, NPS estimation, and methodology

 ### Technical Details
 - **[CLAUDE.md](CLAUDE.md)** - Architecture, technical implementation, and development guide
 - **[Documentation Index](docs/README.md)** - Navigate all documentation by role and use case

-## 🎯 What is EmoBench?
+## 🎯 What is MoodBench?

-EmoBench is an automated benchmarking framework that fine-tunes, evaluates, and compares small language models for sentiment analysis.
+MoodBench is an automated benchmarking framework that fine-tunes, evaluates, and compares small language models for sentiment analysis.
 It uses Parameter-Efficient Fine-Tuning (PEFT) with LoRA to enable efficient training on consumer hardware.

 **Key Features:**
 - 🏃 **17 optimized models** from 4M to 410M parameters